 5. Wear your love

 Got a fashionista you want to feel special this Valentine’s?
 Try Nudy Patooty’s luxuriously soft undershirts.
 These bamboo base layers can be worn under most garments.
 They keep away unplanned fashion disasters (sweat stains!) by preventing perspiration and deodorant stains from forming in the first place via the Dual Dry technology, which wicks away sweat under the arms so stains don’t happen.
 Goodbye toxic, aluminum-laden antiperspirants!
 Nudy Patooty also regulates body temperature with ultra-soft bamboo fabric that is certified organic.
 Plus, Nudy Patooty undershirts save on expensive (and often toxic) dry-cleaning, which can be tough on clothes and harmful to the planet.

 6. Love that grows

-Three new pencil variants have been engraved with love messages like Grow old with me, Be my Valentine and I (heart) you.
+Three new pencil variants have been engraved with love messages like Grow old with me, Be my Valentine, and I (heart) you.
 They will sprout into forget-me-nots, sweet pea with pastel-colored flowers and wild strawberries.
-The pencils are made from sustainable FSC-certified wood and contain 100 percent biodegradable materials.
+The pencils are made from sustainable FSC-certified wood and contain 100% biodegradable materials.
 They germinate about three weeks after planting them, depending on the type of plant.

-The stylish decorated card with the inscription Happy Valentine and Will you grow old with me? can melt the heart of even the most hardcore Valentine-skeptic.
+The stylishly decorated card with the inscription Happy Valentine and Will you grow old with me? can melt the heart of even the most hardcore Valentine-skeptic.
 You can plant the card in its full size or tear it into pieces first.
 Three weeks after planting it, you will see the sprouts of different wildflowers.
-The paper is made from 100 percent recycled paper, and the seeds are non-GMO.
+The paper is made from 100% recycled paper, and the seeds are non-GMO.